 Almost 3000 organisations of all sizes do business with CSIRO every year, and they keep coming back.
 So, what can you get out of working with us?

-Learn more about how Deakin University can support your business by clicking on the links below:
+Learn more about how the City of Frankston can support your business by clicking the links below:

 City of Kingston

 Located 20km south east of the Melbourne CBD, the City of Kingston is one of Victoria’s major employment centres and its industrial sector is one of the largest and most concentrated in the State.
 There is also a significant retail and service-based economy in Kingston anchored by a regional shopping centre at Southland, several major activity centres and numerous smaller local and neighbourhood shopping precincts.
 The prosperity of the Kingston community and its neighbouring municipalities is intrinsically tied to the ability of local companies to prosper and generate sustainable employment.